planetis-m/goodluck/docs/post.rst

 ------------------

 That's why everything is stored in linear arrays.
-Note that for now these are sparsely populated and thus space inefficient, their index is discussed bellow.
+Note that for now these are sparsely populated and thus space inefficient, their index is explained :ref:`later<Populating the database>`.

 .. code-block:: nim